How to Build a Digital Portfolio That Gets You Hired in the Trades

 • A dedicated trade app or directory

-Want the easiest way?
-Build your portfolio on Trade Scouts
+However, want the easiest way?
+Build your portfolio on Trade Scouts.

 2. Add a Short Introduction